Doctor of Science in Physician Assistant Studies - Emergency Medicine

-In Fall 2007 Baylor University, in affiliation with the U.S. Army, established a new degree program, the Doctor of Science in Physician Assistant Studies (DSc.P.A.), with the major in Emergency Medicine.
-This professional doctoral degree is new to the discipline of physician assistant studies.
-The program of study consists of 18 months of didactic study, clinical experience, and clinically oriented research conducted in a professional residency setting.
-The Baylor-Army DSc.P.A. is offered at Brooke Army Medical Center (BAMC), Fort Sam Houston in San Antonio, Texas, Madigan Army Medical Center, Fort Lewis in Tacoma, Washington, Carl R. Darnall Army Medical Center, Fort Hood in Killeen, Texas, and William Beaumont Army Medical Center, Fort Bliss in El Paso, Texas.
+In fall 2007, Baylor University, in affiliation with the U.S. Army, established a new degree program, the Doctor of Science in Physician Assistant Studies (DSc.P.A.) with the concentration in Emergency Medicine.
+This professional, terminal doctoral degree was then new to the discipline of physician assistant studies.
+The program consists of 18 months of didactic study, clinical experience, and clinically oriented research conducted in a professional residency setting.
+Today, the U.S. Army / Baylor University Emergency Medicine Physician Assistant Residency Program trains joint-services, active-duty PAs at five training sites: Brooke Army Medical Center (BAMC) at Joint Base San Antonio in San Antonio, Texas, Madigan Army Medical Center (MAMC) at Joint Base Lewis-McChord in Tacoma, Washington, Carl R. Darnall Army Medical Center (CRDAMC) at Fort Hood in Killeen, Texas, William Beaumont Army Medical Center (WBAMC) at Fort Bliss in El Paso, Texas, and Mike O’Callaghan Military Medical Center (MOMMC) at Nellis Air Force Base in Las Vegas, Nevada.

-The vision of the U.S. Army Emergency Medicine Physician Assistant Residency is to create the benchmark for postgraduate emergency medicine Physician Assistant education through the pursuit of academic and clinical excellence.
-The program achieves this vision by developing clinical scientists who are prepared to conduct advanced scientific research as well as to provide quality emergency care for patients with a wide variety of illnesses and injuries in the emergency department and in any world-wide contingency.
-The clinical scientists graduating from this program will become future leaders and mentors by establishing scholarly excellence for the physician assistant profession.
+The vision of the U.S. Army / Baylor University Emergency Medicine Physician Assistant Residency Program is to create the benchmark for postgraduate emergency medicine physician assistant education through the pursuit of academic and clinical excellence.
+The program achieves this vision by developing clinical scientists who are prepared to conduct advanced scientific research and provide quality emergency care for patients with a wide variety of illnesses and injuries in the emergency department or in the deployed setting.
+The clinical scientists graduating from this program become future leaders and mentors by establishing scholarly excellence for the physician assistant profession.

-The U.S. Army Emergency Medicine Physician Assistant Residency provides advanced education and training, further enhancing the abilities of clinicians to save soldiers’ lives on the battlefield, to serve Military Health System beneficiaries, to augment and extend physicians, and to improve recruiting and retention through unique professional development opportunities.
+The U.S. Army / Baylor University Emergency Medicine Physician Assistant Residency Program provides advanced education and training, further enhancing the abilities of clinicians to save U.S. Military servicemembers’ lives on the battlefield, to serve Military Health System beneficiaries, to augment and extend physician care, and to improve recruiting and retention through unique professional development opportunities.
 The program produces graduates with expertise in evidence-based emergency care for examining, diagnosing, and managing a variety of life-threatening injuries and illnesses.
 The curriculum is structured to develop competency in research design, production, analysis, and critical review.
 Graduates will use competencies in triage and management of emergency medical conditions and injuries to stabilize critically ill or injured soldiers on the battlefield and prepare them for transportation to higher echelons of care.

-Candidates for admission must hold a master’s degree in physician assistant studies and be active-duty members of the U.S. military for a minimum of four years upon beginning the program.
-Applicants must have a grade point average 3.0 or above and obtain a minimum score of 300 on the GRE general exam.
-Candidates must have a minimum of two years of time on station prior to the start date of the residency or if Outside the Continental United States (OCONUS), the applicants must have served to within 60 days of their prescribed tour.
-Applicants must also agree to incur a 3.5 year Active Duty Service Obligation (ADSO).
+For admission, candidates must be active-duty U.S. military physician assistants with a master’s degree in physician assistant studies (or equivalent) with a minimum of two years of active-duty military service practicing as a physician assistant prior to beginning the program.
+Applicants must have a cumulative grade point average of 3.0 or above, a minimum GRE score of 300, and letter of endorsement from an emergency medicine PA after 40 hours of shadowing in an emergency department setting.
+Candidates must have a minimum of two years of time on station prior to the start date of the residency or if outside the continental United States (OCONUS), the applicants must have served to within 60 days of their prescribed tour.
+Applicants must also agree to incur a 2-year active-duty service obligation (ADSO).
 Candidates must also meet the entrance requirements of the Graduate School of Baylor University.
-Uniformed-services candidates are selected by a competitive board process by their respective uniformed service.
+Candidates are selected by a competitive board process by their respective uniformed service.

-The 18-month curriculum totals 88 semester credit hours and consists of 16 didactic sections (representing approximately 740 hours of classroom instruction), 20 clinical rotations (4,300 clinical training hours), and a research project.
-Midterm and final board examinations, including both written and oral evaluation, are based on the standards set by the American Board of Emergency Medicine.
+The 18-month curriculum totals 88 semester credit hours and consists of 16 didactic and 20 clinical sections (representing approximately 740 hours of classroom instruction and 3,460 clinical training hours, respectively), and a research project.
+Midterm and final board examinations, including written and oral evaluations, are based on the standards set by the American Board of Emergency Medicine for physician training.

 The didactic portion accounts for 32 credit hours and consists of 16 courses on an array of emergency-medicine topics.
 Each course carries two semester hours of credit: